0xffcourse/Recursiva/README.md

 # How to run?

-Just Fire `python Recursiva.py` to start the REPL.
+  1. Just Fire `python Recursiva.py` to start the REPL.
 Or,

+  2. If you are on windows:

+    a.
+Set RECURSIVA_ENV to the folderpath containing the RecursivaInterpreter.py, Recursiva.py(REPL) and recursiva.bat(batch file).

+    b.
+Add '%RECURSIVA_ENV%' to the Path variable

+    c.
+Now typing `recursiva` in the command line anywhere will run the REPL.

 # Play around with basic commands: